KumarjitDas/types/README.md

 # TYPES

-TYPES is a simple, header-only C library designed to provide compile-time system information.
+TYPES is a simple, header-only C library designed to provide types with sizes.
 This project targets both Windows and GNU/Linux (32-bit and 64-bit) platforms.
-The library aims to help developers easily retrieve details about the compiler, target operating system, target CPU, and endianness at compile-time.
+The library aims to help developers easily specify the size of a type instead of relying on the compiler/OS/CPU architecture and macros.

 ## Table of Contents